fmartingr/switch-games-json/README.md

 List is published in the github pages for this repository and access it can be downloaded at [https://fmartingr.github.io/switch-games-json/](https://fmartingr.github.io/switch-games-json/), just point to the file that more suites your use case.

-List is updated daily automatically via Github actions.
+List is updated weekly via Github actions.

 ## Schema